domaindrivendev/Swashbuckle.WebApi/README.md

                 c.IncludeXmlComments(GetXmlCommentsPathForModels());
             });

+Note you will need enable the output of the XML documentation file.
+This is enabled by going to project properties -> Build -> Output.
+The "XML documentation file" needs checked and a path assigned such as "bin\Debug\MyProj.XML" you will also want to verify this across each build configuration.
+Here's an example of reading the file but it may need modified based upon your specific project settings:

+    httpConfiguration
+        .EnableSwagger(c =>
+            {
+                var baseDirectory = AppDomain.CurrentDomain.BaseDirectory;
+                var commentsFileName = Assembly.GetExecutingAssembly().GetName().Name + ".XML";
+                var commentsFile = Path.Combine(baseDirectory, commentsFileName);

+                c.SingleApiVersion("v1", "A title for your API");
+                c.IncludeXmlComments(commentsFile);
+                c.IncludeXmlComments(GetXmlCommentsPathForModels());
+            });

 #### Response Codes ####

 Swashbuckle will automatically create a "success" response for each operation based on the action's return type.
 If it's a void, the status code will be 204 (No content), otherwise 200 (Ok).
 This mirrors WebApi's default behavior.
 If you need to change this and/or list additional response codes, you can use the non-standard "response" tag: